-The Mythological Cycle – this wide ranging cycle is full of stories of Celtic gods and goddesses, and of the many invasions of Ireland by different tribes such as the Fir Bolg and the Tuatha de Dannan.
+The Mythological Cycle – this wide ranging cycle is full of stories of Celtic gods and goddesses and of the many invasions of Ireland by different tribes such as the Fir Bolg and the Tuatha de Dannan.

 The Cycle of Kings – this is a more loosely arranged cycle of stories about Ireland’s kings, both historical and mythical with the two often blending into each other.

-To this list we could also add The Book of Invasions – known as Lebor Gabála Érenn in Irish.
+To this list, we could also add The Book of Invasions – known as Lebor Gabála Érenn in Irish.
 It was compiled by scholars in the 11th century as a history of Ireland from biblical times.

-The work of Irish monks in writing down these stories means that Ireland can now offer the world a vast array Celtic myths and legends.
+The work of Irish monks in writing down these stories means that Ireland can now offer the world a vast array of Celtic myths and legends.